 Feline Asthma is a pulmonary disease that causes coughing, lung irritation and difficulty breathing during flare ups.
-Asthma is essentially inflammation of the lungs due to allergies.
-A type of asthma called Heartworm Associated Respiratory Disease (H.A.R.D.) is caused by immature heartworms dying off inside the cat’s lungs.
+Cat asthma is essentially inflammation of the lungs due to allergies.
+A type of asthma in cats called Heartworm Associated Respiratory Disease (H.A.R.D.) is caused by immature heartworms dying off inside the cat’s lungs.
 The symptoms and the treatment for both, Asthma and H.A.R.D., are very much alike.

 It is estimated that nearly 1% of all cat’s worldwide are affected by feline asthma.